BaSys-PC1/controlcomponent/README.md

  - design a service interface for the asset (= a functional Java interface) that abstracts from the concrete communication protocol and API of the actual component,
  - implement the service interface together with a service connection interface that takes into account the concrete communication protocol and API of the actual component,
  - a set of operation modes that make use of the service interface, and
- - a control component that bundles everything together.
+ - (if you don't use the Spring Boot integration) a control component that bundles everything together.

 As an example, have a look into the [ExampleControlComponent](modules/example).